sskenner/sskenner.github.io/_posts/2014-08-03-exercism-io.md

 <p class="meta">03 aug 2014</p>

-as an aspiring sw dev with over a year and a half hardcore dev training and experience (as a web dev bootcamp teachers assistant), i am at the point where \...
+as an aspiring sw dev with over a year and a half hardcore dev training and experience (as a web dev boot-camp teachers assistant), i am at the point where \...

 _**i want to:**_

   - level-up my RoR skills
-  - increase the quality of my github portforlio
+  - increase the quality of my github portfolio
   - contribute to open source Ruby projects
   - receive on-demand quality feedback from an experienced mentor
   - complete the above in spite of my ridiculous super-hero-like schedule

 the solution .. one word ..
 [Exercism.io](http://exercism.io/) (at least in concept and theory).

 the seemingly superwoman-ish semi Norwegian creator [Katrina Owen](http://www.kytrinyx.com/), describes it as a _\"place to engage in thoughtful conversations about code.
-Explore simplicity, idiomatic language features, and expressive readable code\"_. ad guess what .. its open source!! repo found [here](https://github.com/exercism/exercism.io) .. pics of shorty found [here](https://www.google.com/search?q=Katrina+Owen&num=50&es_sm=122&tbm=isch&tbo=u&source=univ&sa=X&ei=Tf3dU4niK5a0yASmvIK4AQ&ved=0CDsQsAQ&biw=881&bih=925&dpr=0.75#imgdii=_)
+Explore simplicity, idiomatic language features, and expressive readable code\"_. and guess what .. its open source!! repo found [here](https://github.com/exercism/exercism.io) .. pics of shorty found [here](https://www.google.com/search?q=Katrina+Owen&num=50&es_sm=122&tbm=isch&tbo=u&source=univ&sa=X&ei=Tf3dU4niK5a0yASmvIK4AQ&ved=0CDsQsAQ&biw=881&bih=925&dpr=0.75#imgdii=_)

 <!--
 ![Katrina Owen](http://confoo.ca/images/speakers/2013/katrina-owen.jpg "this is Katrina Owen") -->

-aside from a glowing recomendation from an instructor who never gives recomendations,  the following description is what sold me on it enough to give it a whirl:
+aside from a glowing recommendation from an instructor who never gives recommendations,  the following description is what sold me on it enough to give it a whirl:

 ---
 **About**